Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Inference Evaluation

 \subsection{Confusion Analysis}

 To elucidate the specific decision boundaries learned by the models, we analyse the instance-disjoint confusion matrices, presented in the top and middle rows of Fig.~\ref{fig:evaluation_dashboard}.

-As shown in the top row of Fig.~\ref{fig:evaluation_dashboard}, the algorithm family~(A1) matrix demonstrates perfect separability for Oracle and Sim circuits~(1.00 recall), reflecting their highly distinctive compiled footprints.
-In contrast, HEA and QAOA exhibit a 0.10 mutual confusion rate, which is physically consistent given their shared reliance on shallow, linear entanglement structures.
-For the W1 cut mechanism, classification errors are highly symmetric (wire 0.91, gate 0.88), indicating the classifier has learned a robust physical boundary rather than merely exploiting class imbalances.
-The W2 backend topology matrix visually confirms our hierarchy findings: while All-to-All routing is well-isolated due to its zero-overhead mapping, Linear and Heavy-Hex topologies are heavily confused.
-This directly aligns with our routing tax mechanism, as both restricted topologies impose similarly severe depth and gate inflation penalties.
+As shown in the top row of Fig.~\ref{fig:evaluation_dashboard}, the algorithm family~(A1) matrix shows perfect separability for Oracle and Sim circuits~(1.00 recall), reflecting their highly distinctive compiled footprints.
+In contrast, HEA and QAOA exhibit a small mutual confusion rate, physically consistent given their shared reliance on shallow, linear entanglement structures.
+For the W1 cut mechanism, classification errors are highly symmetric, indicating the classifier has learned a robust physical boundary rather than merely exploiting class imbalances.
+The W2 backend topology matrix confirms our hierarchy findings: while All-to-All routing is well-isolated due to its zero-overhead mapping, Linear and Heavy-Hex topologies remain confused, consistent with both restricted topologies imposing similarly severe depth and gate inflation penalties.

 The middle row of Fig.~\ref{fig:evaluation_dashboard} details the Hamiltonian structure objectives.
-Connectivity~(H1) exhibits classic ordinal confusion: the intermediate \texttt{medium} class bleeds into its neighbours (0.66 recall), whereas the structural extremes---\texttt{local\_sparse}~(0.97) and \texttt{dense}~(0.98)---are cleanly isolated.
-Geometry~(H2) displays an asymmetric confusion, where grid topologies frequently misclassify as chains (0.24).
-This reflects a physical artefact of cutting: moderate-width grid circuits, once partitioned, often compile into narrow shapes indistinguishable from 1D chains.
-Finally, $k$-locality~(H3) achieves near-perfect separation (0.97 recall across all classes), confirming that local interaction density leaves an exceptionally strong, topology-invariant signature on the transcript.
+Connectivity~(H1) exhibits classic ordinal confusion: the intermediate \texttt{medium} class bleeds into its neighbours, whereas the structural extremes, \texttt{local\_sparse} and \texttt{dense}, are cleanly isolated.
+Geometry~(H2) displays an asymmetric confusion, where grid topologies frequently misclassify as chains, reflecting the physical artefact of cutting that causes moderate-width grid circuits to compile into narrow shapes indistinguishable from 1D chains.
+Finally, $k$-locality~(H3) achieves near-perfect separation across all classes, confirming that local interaction density leaves an exceptionally strong, topology-invariant signature on the transcript.